-The Brake System Indicator light comes on when you turn the ignition ON (II).
-If the parking brake is not set, it goes off after you start the engine.
-If the parking brake is set, it goes off when you fully release the parking brake with the engine running.
+The Brake System Indicator normally comes on when you turn the ignition switch ON (II).
+It is a reminder to check the parking brake.
+It comes on and stays lit if you do not fully release the parking brake.
 If it comes on at any other time, it indicates a problem with the car's brake system.
 In most cases, the problem is a low fluid level in the brake fluid reservoir.
 Press lightly on the brake pedal to see if it feels normal.
-If it does, check the brake fluid level the next time you stop at a service station (see page 170).
+If it does, check the brake fluid level the next time you stop at a service station (see page 176).
 If the fluid level is low, take the car to your dealer and have the brake system inspected for leaks or worn brake pads.

 However, if the brake pedal does not feel normal, you should take immediate action.
 Because of the brake system's dual-circuit design, a problem in one part of the system will still give you braking at two wheels.
 You will feel the brake pedal go down much farther before the car begins to slow down, and you will have to press harder on the pedal.
 The distance needed to stop will be much longer.
 Slow down by shifting to a lower gear, and pull to the side of the road when it is safe.
 Because of the longer distance needed to stop, it is hazardous to drive the car.
 You should have it towed, and repaired as soon as possible.